Jumaane Williams: New York City Council (2010–2019)

 Williams was elected after defeating incumbent Councilmember Kendall Stewart in the September 2009 Democratic primary by a margin of 12 points.
 Williams won the general election with an endorsement from the Working Families Party.
 He was easily reelected in 2013.

-In June 2013, the New York City Council passed Williams's Community Safety Act, which established an Inspector General to oversee the New York Police Department (NYPD) and created an enforceable ban against bias-based profiling.
-The Act was passed over then-Mayor Michael Bloomberg's veto.
+In June 2013, the New York City Council passed Williams's Community Safety Act, which established an Inspector General to oversee the New York Police Department and created an enforceable ban against bias-based profiling.
+The act was passed over then-Mayor Michael Bloomberg's veto.
 Williams has been an outspoken opponent of the NYPD's approach to stop-and-frisk in New York City.

 In July 2013, Williams introduced "house party" legislation requiring parties with 40 or more people in attendance to register with the police.
 He also wants event organizers who advertise on social media and those charging admission to pay fines.

 On June 29, 2015, Mayor Bill de Blasio signed Williams's legislation, the Fair Chance Act, commonly known as Ban the Box.
 The law prohibits public and private employers from inquiring about an applicant's criminal history until a conditional offer of employment is made.

 On August 13, 2015, the New York City Council passed Intro.
 700, Williams's legislation, which, along with bills sponsored by Council Speaker Melissa Mark Viverito and Council Member Dan Garodnick, established regulations for "tenant relocation specialists", people landlords employ to buy out tenants.
 The mayor signed the legislation into law on September 9, 2015.

-Williams has cited his religious beliefs as an influence on his views on issues such as LGBTQ marriage and abortion.
-He expressed conservative views on LGBTQ rights and abortion early in his political career, but has since affirmed his support for LGBTQ marriage and abortion rights.
+Williams has cited his religious beliefs as an influence on his views on issues such as gay marriage and abortion.
+He expressed opposition to gay marriage and abortion as recently as 2017, but has since altered his position on these issues.
 As of 2019, Williams had reportedly received a 100% rating from the Planned Parenthood of New York City Action Fund.

-Williams resigned from office to become Public Advocate on March 19, 2019.
-He declined to back his former staffer, Farah Louis, to succeed him on the city council, instead endorsing Monique Chandler-Waterman.
-Despite this, Louis defeated Chandler-Waterman in the May special election.
+Williams resigned from office on March 19, 2019 to become New York City Public Advocate.
+He declined to back his former staffer, Farah Louis, to succeed him on the city council, instead endorsing Monique Chandler-Waterman, who lost to Louis in the May special election.